sandialabs/toyplot/docs/contributing.rst

     $ cd toyplot
     $ python docs/setup.py

-Note that significant subsets of the documentation are written using IPython notebooks, so the docs/setup.py script requires IPython to convert the notebooks into restructured text files for inclusion with the rest of the documentation.
+Note that significant subsets of the documentation are written using Jupyter notebooks, so the docs/setup.py script requires Jupyter to convert the notebooks into restructured text files for inclusion with the rest of the documentation.